 Photo of Michelle Demeter

-Michelle Demeter serves as the Head of Instruction and Undergraduate Services at New York University Libraries.
+Dr. Michelle Demeter serves as the Head of Instruction and Undergraduate Services at New York University Libraries.
 In her role, Michelle leads the development and facilitation of instructional services that support the research and creative endeavors of faculty and students across campus.
 Prior to moving to NYC, Michelle spent the majority of her life in Florida.
 She grew up in Spring Hill, and earned her undergraduate degrees in English Literature and Religious Studies at the University of South Florida.
 She continued her graduate education with a master's degree in Religious Studies and a master's degree in Library and Information Studies at Florida State University.
 Michelle is currently ABD in the Art History doctoral program at Florida State, where her dissertation is focused on the art and visual culture expressed within the four attractions created by Walt Disney for the 1964-1965 New York World's Fair.

 Young Adult Literature